uselark/lark-2025-holidays-demo/README.md

-# Lark 2025 Halloween demo
+# Lark 2025 Thanksgiving demo

 A fun little app that demonstrates a billing integration with [Lark](https://uselark.ai/)